• Skip to main content

 How to make Creamy White Bean, Rutabaga and Roasted Garlic Soup:

-First, roast some garlic.
+First, roast some garlic or add drained and patted dry Garlic Confit.
 The sublime flavor of roasted garlic mellows the rutabaga.

 And, I absolutely do have green sprouts in my garlic which many believe ruins the garlic.
 First of all, I needed to use this garlic or toss it.
 I hate throwing food out!